Quantum Scalar Field Theory Based on the Extended Least Action Principle: The Extended Least Action Principle

-Next we will show that by applying the variational principle to minimize the total degree of observability, we can obtain the uncertainty relation and the Schr\"{o}dinger equation of the wave functional for the scalar field, which are the basic formulation of the quantum scalar field.
+Next we will show that by applying the variational principle to minimize the action functional defined in (\ref{totalAction}), we can obtain the uncertainty relation and the Schr\"{o}dinger equation of the wave functional for the scalar field, which are the basic formulation of the quantum scalar field.